—Joe Biden, “Meet the Press,” May 6, 2012

 Advocating for Dignity in the Workplace.
 In 2001 and 2003, Biden was an original co-sponsor of the Employment Non-Discrimination Act to prohibit bias and discrimination based on sexual orientation in employment.

 Launching the First Comprehensive National HIV/AIDS Strategy.
 In 2010, the Obama-Biden Administration launched the nation’s first comprehensive HIV/AIDS strategy.
 The strategy was updated throughout the Administration and implemented “to address the disparities faced especially by gay and bisexual men of all races and ethnicities and transgender women of color.”

 Early Support for HIV/AIDS Resources.
-Joe has long fought for access to treatment for people with HIV/AIDS.
-Dating back to 1987, Joe voted to authorize critical funding for medication that prolonged life for people with AIDS.
-In 1990, Joe cosponsored the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, which created the largest government program focused specifically on providing life-saving treatment and care to low-income, poor, and uninsured people living with HIV.
-In 2008, as chairman of the Senate Foreign Relations Committee, Joe sponsored the reauthorization of the Global AIDS program (PEPFAR), which significantly expanded the funding and targets for treatment, care, and prevention of HIV/AIDS and repealed a statutory ban on visas for people who were HIV-positive.
+Biden has long fought for access to treatment for people with HIV/AIDS.
+Dating back to 1987, he voted to authorize critical funding for medication that prolonged life for people with AIDS.
+In 1990, Biden cosponsored the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act, which created the largest government program focused specifically on providing life-saving treatment and care to low-income, poor, and uninsured people living with HIV.
+In 2008, as chairman of the Senate Foreign Relations Committee, Biden sponsored the reauthorization of the Global AIDS program (PEPFAR), which significantly expanded the funding and targets for treatment, care, and prevention of HIV/AIDS and repealed a statutory ban on visas for people who were HIV-positive.